 Propane combustion serves as an example of a commonly burned hydrocarbon in household use.
 Usually, propane combustion will occur when the gas in the air mixture is between 2.2 percent and 9.6 percent.
-This range is referred to as propane’s limits of flammability.
-A properly functioning propane appliance producing an ideal burn will give off a blue flame and should present no danger of carbon monoxide poisoning, which is a deadly byproduct of incomplete propane combustion.
+This range is referred to as propane’s “limits of flammability.”
+A properly functioning propane appliance producing an ideal burn will usually give off a blue flame.

 Incomplete combustion of propane occurs when the mix ratio is higher or lower than the ideal ratio, but still occurs within the limits of flammability.
-If the ratio of propane to air is less than the ideal ratio, a lean burn will occur, as evidenced by flames that appear to lift away from the burner or go out.
-A rich burn occurs when the ratio of propane to air is greater than the ideal ratio, and can be recognized by larger flames that are yellow rather than blue.
+If the ratio of propane to air is less than the ideal ratio, a “lean burn” will occur, as evidenced by flames that appear to lift away from the burner or go out.
+Alternatively, a “rich burn” happens when the ratio of propane to air is greater than the ideal ratio, and can be recognized by larger flames that are yellow rather than blue.
 Incomplete combustion of propane or other hydrocarbons typically will result in carbon monoxide release, an extremely serious environmental and health hazard for humans and most animals.
 Carbon monoxide is odorless and can’t be detected without special sensors, but is often lethal if inhaled for prolonged periods.